BadIdeaFactory/corporate/applications/projects/unfunded_project.md

 ### Who will be the project's Comptroller?

 ### Is it realistic to implement through BIFFUD?

-## What connections or third party collaborations exist already?

 ## Next Steps
 Please attend the next scheduled BIFFUD plotting session to plead your case.